inkrypto/cfiles/README.md

 # cfiles

-These are lessons from C the Hardway.
+These are lessons from "Lear C the Hard Way." by Zed Shaw

 Get the book and we'll help you with it.

-But don't recommend using this crap code.
+I don't recommend using this crap code.